dew-uff/versioned-prov/explicit-versioned-prov.md

 ## Access to part of structure

 We map an access to a part of a value as an `activity` that generates the accessed `entity`, by using the list `entity` and the index, when it is explicitly used (for-each loops iterates over lists without explicit item `entities`).
-Additionally, the activity also has a relationship `usedPart` that indicates that it is using a specific part of an entity at a given time.
-The time is used to infer which version of the entity it is using, and the part is obtained from the version.

-We also use the `wasDerivedFrom` relationship to indicate which part were accessed.
+We also use the `referenceDerivedFromAccess` relationship to indicate which part were accessed.

 ```python
 d[0]